jmgiorgi-10/Stock-App/README.md

 A lagged linear regression model, built with scikit-learn, is applied to perform short-term stock price prediction based on historical patterns.
 The project showcases data visualization, feature engineering using lagged variables, and the potential of Kafka for real-time analytics pipelines.

-## model ##
+## model & data ##

 We are pulling data from the Alpha Vantage API: https://www.alphavantage.co/documentation/, from a 5 minute time-series intra-day ticker, and using a pub/sub framework to test the use of kafka to enable scalability.

-Stock prediction and plotting using lagged linear regression model with scikit-learn.
+The features are OHLV: 'open', 'high', 'low', and 'close', corresponding Stock prediction and plotting using lagged linear regression model with scikit-learn.

 ![Online LSTM Training](Online-training.png)